ebenezerkojofrimpong/Google-Fiber-Repeat-Calls-Analysis/README.md

 **Load**:

-- The final_data table is created with columns for date, contacts for each of the 7 days, total repeat calls, problem type, and city service area.
+- The 'target table' is created with columns for date, contacts for each of the 7 days, total repeat calls, problem type, and city service area.

-- Data from the staging_market table is aggregated to calculate the total repeat calls for each entry.
+- Data from the 'staging_market' table is aggregated to calculate the total repeat calls for each entry.

-- The transformed and aggregated data is then inserted into the final_data table.
+- The transformed and aggregated data is then inserted into the target table, 'final_data'.

 <br>